Check Term Insurance Rates Now!

 Table Rated / Sub-standard — While your actual rating will be contingent upon the seriousness of your condition, in addition to the age at which you’re diagnosed as well as your overall health condition, it is likely you will fall somewhere in the sub-standard table or table rated underwriting class.
 This means that you will be required to pay a higher premium than a policyholder in the standard class for the same amount of insurance coverage, since because of your heart condition; you represent a higher risk to the insurer.

-How to Boost Your Odds for Getting Approved
+How to Boost Your Odds of Getting Approved

 Specializing in life insurance for high-risk applicants, we are knowledgeable about which life insurance companies are more likely than others to accept and approve your application.
 We can also help using other measures such as including a letter of recommendation that highlights health habits and lifestyle changes that will positively affect your condition.
 This can greatly improve your chances of getting your application approved.